 Furthermore, URC and Yellow Cake have agreed to, so far as it is commercially reasonable to do so, cooperate to identify potential opportunities to work together on other uranium related joint participation endeavors.
-On October 31, 2022, Yellow Cake disclosed that its total holdings of U3O8 was 18.81 million pounds.
-(Source: Yellow Cake plc).
+Yellow Cake disclosed that its total holdings of U_3O_8 was 18.81 million pounds for the quarter ended 31 December 2022 (Source: Yellow Cake plc).

-As a result of purchases from Yellow Cake and other third-party purchases under its uranium purchase strategy, the Company currently holds 1.55 million pounds of U3O8, which it acquired at an average cost of US\$42.31, with an additional 0.50 million pounds under contract to be delivered between 2023 and 2025 at a weighted average price of US\$47.71.
+As a result of purchases from Yellow Cake and other third-party purchases under its uranium purchase strategy, the Company currently holds 1.75 million pounds U3O8, which it acquired at a weighted average cost of US\$43.32, with an additional 0.5 million pounds under contract to be delivered between 2023 and 2025 at a weighted average price of US\$47.71.